Skip to main content

 PrincipleEvidenceHow Replio applies it

-Spaced Practiced = 0.24-0.46Practice returns over time instead of happening once
+Spaced Practice317-experiment meta-analysisPractice returns over time instead of happening once

 A Simple Session Format

-Research suggests short, focused sessions work best, typically 15-20 minutes:
+Research suggests short, focused sessions repeated over time work best.
+A complete session takes about 15-20 minutes:

 1. 1Quick recall (2-3 min): Bring back what was learned before